telerik/reporting-docs/embedding-reports/display-reports-in-applications/windows-forms-application/how-to-use-windows-forms-report-viewer-with-rest-service.md

 previous_url: /winforms-viewer-howto-use-it-with-rest-service
 ---

-# Using the Windows Forms Report Viewer With a Reporting REST Service
+# Using the Windows Forms Report Viewer With a REST Service

 This topic explains how to setup the Windows Forms Report Viewer to work with Telerik Reporting REST Service